OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 ## 1 Chronicles 21:9

-The Lord spoke to Gad, David’s seer, saying,
+The Lord then gave a message to Gad, David’s seer,

 ---